brewhousedigital/celestial-light/README.md

 # eleventy-site-template

-A starter repository showing how to build a website with the [Eleventy](https://github.com/11ty/eleventy) static site generator..
+A starter repository showing how to build a website with the [Eleventy](https://github.com/11ty/eleventy) static site generator.

 ## Demos